Immediate Annuity Calculator

-What Can Our Immediate Annuity Calculator Tell You?
+What Does Our Immediate Annuity Calculator Do?

 Use this immediate annuity calculator to estimate how much an annuity would pay out each month.
 To do so, the calculator needs information such as your age and how much you expect to put down for a premium on the annuity.

 To find out how much you could receive from an immediate annuity, simply enter your information in the box above.
 You’ll need the dollar amount of your premium, which must be paid in a single lump sum.
-You’ll also enter your age and sex to determine your life expectancy, a key element in annuity income calculations.

-How Do You Calculate Annuity Payments?
+How To Calculate Annuity Payments

 Calculating annuity payments can be tricky because insurance companies have the authority to set their own rates and contract terms.